Authorizers

 phase.
 Workspaces that are initializing

-can be access only by users that are granted admin
+can be accessed only by users that are granted admin

 verb on the workspaces/content